bridgesense/lampready/README.md

 __PLEASE NOTE:__ Be sure to review the notes at the head of the box script.
 Xdebug is disabled by default.
-This box is designed to run container processes with root permission, which includes Apache.
-The rootless container it is the only way to preserve the proper permissions of shared files using podam or similar docker-like environment.
-In order for xdebug to work as intended, some local network information is exposed when enabling it.
+This box is designed to run container processes with root permission -- which includes Apache!
+Less than optimal, right?!

+The rootless container is the only way to preserve the proper permissions of shared files.
+The upside is that this temporary webs server will run __much more efficiently__ than most other local VM solutions!

+__In order for Xdebug to work as intended, some local network information is exposed when enabling it.__

 As you will notice further on, this script's commands closely model [Vagrant](https://www.vagrantup.com/).
-The advantage of running a container is over a proper VM is that I no longer need to maintain a fully encapsulated operating system image on the vagrantup database.
+The advantage of running a container this way is that I no longer need to maintain a fully encapsulated operating system image on an existing database.
+This bodes well with keeping better abreast with the latest release changes.

 To see a list of commands for LAMPReady, just run: